jopijuco/local/README.md

 **local** was built with:

 * Flask - as a web application framework;
-* Bootstrap - to views styling;
+* Bootstrap - for views' styling;
-* Sqlite3 - database;
+* Sqlite3 - for database management;

+## How to launch local ?

+1. Clone this repo
+2. Check if you have all the packages installed on your machine (*)
+3. In your project directory, open your terminal and run:
+    * Macbook or Linux `flask run`
+    * Windows `python -m flask run`
+4. On your terminal window will display "Running on http://(address):(port)"
+5. Click or copy it to your browser
+6. You are ready to go!

 ## Improvements:

-We hope this `1.0.0` version is the first of a possible future real application.
+We hope `1.0.0` is the first version of a future real application and the improvements are constant but we already have this in mind:

 * Filter stores by location or category
-* Apply promo on product's prices
+* Apply promo to product's price
-* Send email notification when order's status change
+* Send an email notification when order's status change
 * Apply a new design

 ## Credits

-This projects was an idea of two CS50 students who met online and after a couple of messages decided to start this final project together, they are:
+This project was an idea of two CS50 students who met online and that, after a couple of messages, decided to start working on this final project together.
+They are:

 * [@JadeRebecca](https://github.com/JadeRebecca)
 * [@jopijuco](https://github.com/jopijuco)